|

 The guitar is usually relegated to accompaniment in Celtic

-music, so it’s gratifying when a fine musician makes it a
+music, so its gratifying when a fine musician makes it a

 lead voice.
 Donal Clancy, formerly of the band Danu, has a